This blog provides information for educational purposes only. Read our complete summary for more info.

-Here are three easy ways to make moonshine mash.
+There are three distinct ways that a commercial distiller would likely make a moonshine mash.
 The first two methods are based on traditional corn whiskey recipes.
-The third method is a cheap and easy (and a good starting point for folks new to distilling), but isn’t recommended for someone serious about making a high quality product.
+The third method is a cheap and easy (and a good starting point for new commercial distillers), but isn’t recommended for someone serious about making a high quality product.

 1- Corn Whiskey

 Early American farmers found that the same amount of corn sold for a few dollars at market could easily yield a few hundred dollars after it was mashed, fermented and distilled.
 Corn also yields more sugar than other grain crops.
 Thus, mashing corn and turning it into alcohol became the standard method of alcohol production on the early American frontier, and “corn whiskey” was born.

 A commercial distiller making a high quality finished product would believe that pure, all grain whiskey is the way to go when making a craft spirit.
 Corn whiskey is preferred because it's naturally sweet, it’s smooth, and it’s tradition.
 Here’s a simple way they would use to make a corn whiskey mash with some additional options for the advanced distiller: